how-to-get-wordpress-form-notifications-using-the-wp-mail-smtp-plugin

 Are you frustrated because your forms aren’t sending emails and they keep disappearing?
 It’s a big issue in the WordPress community, and can really hurt your lead generation efforts.

-In this post, we’ll be using the free WP Mail SMTP plugin to send form notifications using a simple setup with any email account.
+In this post, I’ll be using the free WP Mail SMTP plugin to send form notifications using a simple setup with any email account.

 How to Fix The WordPress Contact Form Not Sending Email Issue